Your browser version is no longer supported, so you may experience issues while using this site.

 Try using social media neighbourhood groups, garage sales, or even the discount section of the furniture store to score a bargain.

-If your new place doesn’t have a car space, you may need a parking permit, which there may be a yearly fee.
+If your new place doesn’t have a car space, you may need a parking permit, which may come with a yearly fee.
 A place with a parking space may also mean you don’t need to do multiple laps of your block searching for a parking space every day.

 Food and accommodation